mwolff44/pk-sbc/doc/source/installation.rst

     createdb -O pyfreebilling -E UTF8 pyfreebilling

-* set odbc parameters; you need to edit /etc/odbc.ini
+* set odbc parameters; you need to edit /etc/odbc.ini.
+Do not forget to specify your postgres password !

 ::